Regan Charles-Cook

-Regan Evans Charles-Cook (born 14 February 1997) is a professional footballer who plays as a winger for Belgian First Division A club Eupen.
-Born in England, he represents the Grenada national team.
+Regan Evans Charles-Cook (born 14 February 1997) is a professional footballer who plays as a winger for Scottish Premiership club Motherwell.
+Born in England, he plays for the Grenada national team.

 Club career

 Charlton Athletic

-Following a move from Arsenal in 2013, Charles-Cook made his professional debut for Charlton Athletic on 11 August 2015, playing 90 minutes at right back in a 4–1 League Cup victory over Dagenham and Redbridge.
+Following a move from Arsenal in 2013, Charles-Cook made his professional debut for Charlton Athletic on 11 August 2015, playing 90 minutes at right back in a 4–1 League Cup victory over Dagenham & Redbridge.

 On 4 February 2017, Charles-Cook joined National League side Solihull Moors on loan for the remainder of the campaign.
 A week later, during his debut for Solihull, Charles-Cook scored twice against Sutton United in their 3–0 victory.
 On 17 April 2017, Charles-Cook sealed Solihull Moors' 3–1 away victory against Macclesfield Town, netting the third goal in the 93rd minute.
 Charles-Cook returned to Charlton following the conclusion of the campaign, in which he scored four times in thirteen games.

 Following an impressive loan spell with Solihull, Charles-Cook returned to Charlton for the 2017–18 pre-season.
 He scored his first goal for Charlton in a 2–1 EFL Cup win against Exeter City on 8 August 2017.

 On 1 September 2017, Charles-Cook joined Woking on loan until January 2018.
 A day later, Charles-Cook made his Woking debut during their 3–1 away victory against Macclesfield Town, replacing Jason Banton in the 60th minute.
 On 16 September 2017, Charles-Cook scored both goals in Woking's 2–0 home victory over local rivals, Sutton United.
 In January 2018, Charles-Cook returned to Charlton after sustaining a long-term ankle injury whilst at Woking.
 On 8 March 2018, Charles-Cook rejoined Woking on loan until 28 April 2018.
 A day later, he marked his return, assisting Charlie Carter for his tenth goal of the season in Woking's 3–1 home defeat against F.C.
 Halifax Town.